 Some states only ignore IRAs if you’re receiving distributions when you apply for Medicaid.
 Otherwise, your account’s entire value will count as an asset.
 On the other hand, if you’re receiving distributions, the monthly payment may count toward eligibility (fortunately, a $1,500 payment is less likely to hinder qualification than a $500,000 fund).

 Furthermore, your distributions must meet RMD regulations.
-Specifically, the SECURE 2.0 Act requires retirees to take RMDs at age 73.
-In addition, this law will push the age to 75 in 2033.
+Specifically, the SECURE 2.0 Act requires retirees to take RMDs at age 73 (75 for those born in 1960 or later).
 Remember, receiving RMDs every month (or higher amounts, if needed) put your IRA in payout status.
 Lesser amounts don’t activate this status.

 2. Distribution Size

 After ensuring your distribution size meets RMD standards, your payments must be under state limits.
-Your state likely caps IRA incomes at $2,742 per month before cutting off Medicaid assistance.
+Most states cap IRA incomes at $2,901 per month in 2025 before cutting off Medicaid assistance.
 However, it’s best to research your state’s laws to know your limit.
 In any case, your distribution must fall between the RMD minimum and state-set maximum to receive Medicaid.

 3. Account Type